A homemade semolina porridge, inspired by the Indian Suji ka Halwa.

-This recipe is best suited as a nutritious breakfast idea with banana and cashew nuts but of course, you can enjoy it too as a fulfilling dessert.
+This recipe is best suited as a wholesome breakfast idea with banana and cashew, but of course, you can enjoy it too as a fulfilling dessert.

 Global Food Recipes